-A definitive ranking of all X-Men movies, from worst to best, now complete with the release of The New Mutants for home streaming.
+A definitive list of all X-Men movies, ranked from worst to best, now complete with the release of The New Mutants for home streaming.

 In honor of the release of the final Fox X-Men movie, The New Mutants, on streaming services and the franchise’s twentieth anniversary overall, I wanted to take this chance to rank the X-Men movies.
 Despite films of wildly disparate quality, Fox’s series stands as a critical building block in the modern hegemony of comic book movies.
 When the X-films hit they tell stories unlike anything else in the comic book movie canon and as such are worth remembering.
 Let’s take a look at all X-Men movies, ranked from worst to best.

 Director Brett Ratner has been pretty open about the X-Men comics having no meaning to him, and it absolutely shows on screen.
 Cobbling together two of the comic series’ most important story lines, The Last Stand manages the neat trick of absolutely bungling both.
 The film’s last act sees muddy visuals mixed with unexplainable character choices in a brew so toxic that it cannot help to lead one to question if he or she actually liked the series’ preceding films.
 Ian McKellan and Hugh Jackman, wonderful actors both, seem particularly lost in the muck here.
 The film is perhaps most remembered for making a proto-meme about the character Juggernaut into X-Men canon (“I’m the juggernaut, b—h”) – it speaks loudly to Ratner’s antipathy for the property (and towards women) and why The Last Stand belongs at the bottom of the pile of the X-Men movies.

 12. X-MEN: APOCALYPSE